 It’s rare to find examples of universal design done well.
 We’re working to change that.
 We want universal design to be accessible to as many people as possible, so we share our design plans for anyone to use, anywhere.
 The plans will be available on this website, and we’re exploring ideas for in-person outreach.

-While design is a big piece of the puzzle, the design plans alone may not be enough for successful implementation of universally accessible homes or inclusive programs.
+While design is a big piece of the puzzle, the design plans alone may not be enough for successful implementation of universally accessible homes or inclusive activities.
 We offer support that includes training and problem-solving about how to best accommodate people with specific disabilities.

 What about fixing inaccessibility?

 We don’t do accessibility modifications.
 We design things that don’t need to be fixed.
 Our hope is to help facilitate change on a systems level.
 However, we understand the need and are looking into ways that our support can be helpful to organizations that do assist with modifications.

 What about designing other things?